Updated May 2023

 Whether that means letting them decide how often they want to receive your emails or just helping them identify and prevent spam and potential malware from entering their inboxes—gaining subscribers’ trust will go a long way toward ensuring that future email marketing campaigns perform as expected.

-As technology continues to advance, new forms of communication and marketing will be introduced.
-Despite what many naysayers claim, email will remain a valuable part of any business’ marketing mix in 2022.
+As technology advances, new communication and marketing forms will be introduced.
+Despite what many naysayers claim, email will remain valuable in any business’s marketing mix in 2023.

-It is our responsibility as digital marketers to continue to keep an eye on changes in technology and apply that knowledge to our daily workflow.
+It is our responsibility as digital marketers to keep an eye on technological changes and apply that knowledge to our daily workflow.
 Don’t get distracted by shiny objects: Keep your eyes on your email and reap its benefits!